George Floyd protests expected to continue Friday across Los Angeles and Southern California

-Thousands of people on Thursday took to the streets of Hollywood, Beverly Hills, Burbank and other areas, participating in mostly peaceful marches as police and National Guard members monitored the demonstrations.
+Thousands of people on Thursday took to the streets of Hollywood, Beverly Hills, Burbank and other areas, participating in mostly peaceful marches while police and National Guard members monitored the demonstrations.

-"A lot of people are coming together," Tara Moore said in Koreatown, holding as sign that read: "You're not entitled to your opinion when it's racist!! #DefundThe Police"
+"A lot of people are coming together," Tara Moore said in Koreatown, holding a cardboard sign that read: "You're not entitled to your opinion when it's racist!! #DefundThe Police"

 "And we are peaceful, we're not being violent," she said.
 "We just want to get the word across - that black lives matter.
 This is our movement."